fEst1ck/aptos-core/storage/README.md

 ### Continuously backing up to a cloud storage

-The backup coordinator runs continously, talks to the backup service embedded inside a Supra Node and writes backup data automatically to a configured cloud storage.
+The backup coordinator runs continuously, talks to the backup service embedded inside a Aptos Node and writes backup data automatically to a configured cloud storage.

 One can make a config file for a specific cloud storage position by updating